 The Museum of the local history and geography was established in 1891.
-It is devoted to the history of the region; the permanent exposition shows medieval archaeological finds in situ, as well a lot of unique objects.
-The Museum also operates a famous composer, Bedřich Smetana’s Birthplace and the Portmoneum that houses the museum of a painter, Josef Váchal.
-The Museum is situated in the neighbourhood Renaissance castle, which is on the List of UNESCO World Heritage Sites.
+It is devoted to the history of the region; the permanent exhibition shows medieval archaeological finds in situ, as well as a lot of unique objects.
+The Museum also operates the famous composer Bedřich Smetana’s Natal House and the Portmoneum that houses the museum of painter Josef Váchal.
+The Museum is situated in the neighborhood of the Renaissance castle inscribed on UNESCO’s World Heritage List.

 Smetanovy sady 179, 686 01 Uherské Hradiště

-Since its foundation in 1914 the museum has profiled itself in ethnography and archeology, and later in fine arts and history.
-The research and collecting focus is focused on the entire ethnographic area of Slovácko.
-In the field of archeology and history, the institution pays attention to the important period of Great Moravia, the first stable principality of the Western Slavs.
-The branch of the Museum of Folk Distilleries in Vlčnov represents the domestic production of distillates on the Moravian-Slovak border.
-Part of the international cultural trail of St. Cyril and Methodius is a Memorial of Great Moravia in the Old Town with a newly built research and presentation center dedicated to these heralds.
+Since the establishment in 1914, the Museum of Moravian Slovakia in Uherské Hradiště has been dedicated to ethnography and archaeology added to by visual arts and history.
+The scope of research and collecting covers the whole ethnographic area of Slovácko (Moravian Slovakia).
+As to the field of archaeology and history, the institution pays attention to one important era – Great Moravia, the first stable princedom of West Slavs.
+The Museum’s branch – the Museum of Folk Distilleries in Vlčnov shows the domestic production of distillates in the Moravian-Slovak borderland.
+The international cultural trail of St. Cyril and Methodius includes the Great Moravia Empire Monument in Staré Město with a newly built research and presentation center dedicated to these Slavic Missionaries.

 South Moravian Museum in Znojmo